varnerlab/ENGRI-1120-Cornell-Varner/README.md

 * [Example notebook](https://htmlview.glitch.me/?https://github.com/varnerlab/ENGRI-1120-Cornell-Varner/blob/main/html/Example-GasEqConstant.jl.html): In this example we compute the composition, equilibrium constant and Gibbs reaction energy for a single ideal reaction in the gas phase.

 * [Example notebook](https://htmlview.glitch.me/?https://github.com/varnerlab/ENGRI-1120-Cornell-Varner/blob/main/html/Example-DirectGibbsMin.jl.html): In this example we compute the equilibrium extent of reaction in a single ideal liquid phase reaction by directly minimizing the total Gibbs energy.

+* [Example notebook](https://htmlview.glitch.me/?https://github.com/varnerlab/ENGRI-1120-Cornell-Varner/blob/main/html/Example-DirectGibbsMin-MultipleRxn.jl.html): In this example we compute the equilibrium extents of reaction for multiple reactions from _E.coli_ central carbon metabolism in an ideal liquid.

 ### Solution Notebooks for Practice Prelim 1
 The notebooks for practice prelim 1 solutions can be found in the `prelims/P1/practice` directory.